candlecorp/wick/types/README.md

 ## Wick Host types
 These are the types that will be used by the Wick Host to communicate with the Wick Components when using triggers and resources.

+The types are described using YAML.
+Wick will uses the YAML to represent the types when the application is created.
+In the future, we plan to add support for other IDL formats (such as WIT) to write the interface generate the interface and types which will be parsed to align to this YAML format.

 | Name    | Description        |
 | ------- | ------------------ |